webrecorder/pywb/docs/manual/usage.rst

 Getting Started Using Docker
 ----------------------------

-pywb also comes with an official production-ready Dockerfile, and several versions of automatically built Docker images.
+pywb also comes with an official production-ready Dockerfile, and several automatically built Docker images.

 The following Docker image tags are updated automatically with pywb updates on github: